• De quoi le crumble est-il composé ?

 Ingredients

-• ½ cup cashews, divided (Notes)
+• ½ cup cashews divided (Notes)

-• 1 onion, chopped
+• 1 onion chopped

-• 2-3 large garlic cloves, chopped (about 2 tbsp)
+• 2-3 large cloves garlic chopped (about 2 tbsp)

-• 2 cups frozen peas
+• 2 cups peas frozen

-• 4 ½ cups vegetable stock concentrate (powder, paste, or cube) (Notes)
+• 4 ½ cups vegetable stock (powder, paste, or cube) (Notes)

-• 2 tablespoons light miso (Optional)
+• 2 tablespoons miso light (Optional)

-• Salt and pepper, to taste
+• Salt to taste

-• Chopped parsley, to serve
+• parsley chopped, to serve

-• Zest of 1 lemon, to serve
+• Zest of 1 lemon to serve

 Instructions